hipstas/aapb-demo-notebooks/README.md

 ### Outputs from this project

 #### To date

 - Audio Tagging Toolkit (attk) Python package

-- Audio ML Lab research environment in Docker
+    - A set of straightforward tools for audio ML data processing.

+    - Includes functions for extracting audio clips and manipulating classifier output data.

+    - Extracts MFCC+delta features and identifies vowel ranges for speaker classification tasks.

+    - Accepts CSV training labels created in Sonic Visualiser and the HiPSTAS Audio Labeler app.

+    - Built using FFmpeg, Librosa, scikit-learn, MoviePy, Aubio, pyAudioAnalysis, and the SciPy stack.

 - Audio Labeler application
     - using Flask and Docker

+- Audio ML Lab research environment in Docker

 #### Forthcoming

-- Female and Male UBM training sets, each comprising around 2,000 short speech clips.
+- Female and Male UBM training sets, each comprising around 3,000 short speech clips.

-- Simple Dockerized tool for loading PBCore metadata into MongoDB and running searches
+- Dockerized tool for loading PBCore metadata into MongoDB and running searches
     - A back end for model building tasks (e.g.,
             - excluding audio that includes a given speaker's name in the metadata
             - excerpting audio from a single broadcast series